-Add the following to your Cursor MCP config:
+Add this to your Cursor MCP config:

 {